bonny/WordPress-Simple-History/readme.txt

 - Fixed: If the plugin is deleted (but why?!) then the context table is also removed now.

+- Changed: During a first install the plugin now creates a few less columns than before (some columns where left from version 1 of the plugin).

 - Behind the scenes: More unit tests!
 Hopefully more nasty things will get caught before releasing new versions of the plugin.

 = 2.2.3 (September 2015) =